Curriculum – Fall 2015

 Molecular Microbiology II: Viral Genetics and Pathogenesis (2 credit hours)

 This course will cover mechanisms essential for viral replication and infection.
-Topics that will be addressed include: viral entry, assembly and egress; replication of RNA and DNA viruses; viral transcriptional and post-transcriptional mechanisms; viral immune evasion strategies; and tools for to study viruses.
-Emphasis will be placed on original experimentation and literature
+Topics that will be addressed include: viral entry, assembly and egress; replication of RNA and DNA viruses; viral transcriptional and post-transcriptional mechanisms; viral immune evasion strategies; and tools for studying viruses.
+Emphasis will be placed on original experimentation and literature.

 Second Half of Spring Semester 2016

 Examines the host/parasite relationship from both the standpoint of the pathogenic organism and the human host.
 Emphasis is placed on molecular and cellular mechanisms that contribute to and provide resistance to disease.
 In general, this course surveys a broad range of pathogenic organisms including bacteria, viruses, fungi, nematodes, and unicellular eukaryotic parasites.

 Year Two of Graduate Studies and Beyond

 Contemporary Topics in Microbiology (1 credit hour; required each semester)

 Significant new research in microbiology is presented and discussed in a journal club format.
 The fundamental aspects of diverse microbes are emphasized, particularly those that are not covered elsewhere in coursework.

 Student WIP Seminar in Microbiology (1 credit hours; required each semester)

 Students present seminars as works-in-progress describing their ongoing research.
 The interpretation and analysis of experimental data are emphasized.